nbareil/justanothergeek.chdir.org/content/post/decoding-c2-traffic-in-Python.md

 Both libraries use asynchronous event notifications so it is quickly demanding to maintain both state engines at the same time when you make a change in the code.
 So take your time and it will eventually work :slight_smile:

-Or, if your C2 uses HTTP connections, consider using as a template:
+If your C2 uses HTTP connections, you just have to care about three functions:

 1. Filter the HTTP sessions you want to track in [request_headers_ready](#L28) based on IP addresses, URL, hostname, etc.
 1. Inspect the HTTP request in [request_complete_callback](#L70)